tonyyxliu/CSC4180-Compiler/README.md

 # CUHKSZ CSC4180 2024Spring

-Hello everyone, welcome to take the course CSC4180: Compiler Construction offered by The Chinese University of HongKong, Shenzhen (CUHK-SZ).
-In this course, you are going to learn the fundamental basics of compiler and get a hands-on exercise implementing your own compiler for both the Micro language and the simple C language grammar.
-This course mainly covers the compiler front-end and only gives a very brief introduction to the back-end.
-To keep our course content up-to-date, LLVM is introduced and you need to build the front-end that finally generates LLVM IR, and then use the LLVM backend to do the optimization and code generation.
+Hello everyone, welcome to take the course CSC4180: Compiler Construction offered by The Chinese University of Hong Kong, Shenzhen (CUHK-SZ).
+In this course, you are going to learn the fundamental basics of compiler and get a hands-on exercise implementing your compiler for both the Micro language and the simple C language grammar.
+This course mainly covers the compiler frontend and only gives a very brief introduction to the backend.
+To keep our course content up-to-date, LLVM is introduced and you need to build the frontend that finally generates LLVM IR, and then use the LLVM backend to do the optimization and code generation.

 ## Teaching Assistant